One of the most important aspects of any home studio is acoustic treatment .

 Acoustic Treatment Will Make My Room Sound Lifeless

-This is one common misconception that we a lot.
+This is one common misconception that we hear a lot.

 Go into any professional studio, and you'll notice that it sounds like a natural living space.